 Just like me, they don't like to sit still, so, sorry that you get a blurry photo of Gilly and Jump.
 I know I can't have anything inflatable around the two of them.
 But, these cuties (devils, really) aren't the cause of death for my exercise ball, like you may think.

 We don't have the real culprit, Bites, anymore.
 He was a much loved part of the family that was lost last year.
 This trouble-maker's favorite games were Attack, Claw, and as his name suggests, Bite.
-All are games that don't mix with my favorite chair, the inflatable rubber ball.
+Those are games that don't mix with my favorite chair, the inflatable rubber ball.

 |Pizza?
 What pizza?|